green-party-dublin-central/nh-web/site/content/post/derelict-sites-at-8-ferguson-road-and-10-ferguson-road-drumcondra.md

 ---
-title: 'Derelict sites at 8 Ferguson Road and 10 Ferguson Road, Drumcondra'
+title: Derelict sites at 8 Ferguson Road and 10 Ferguson Road, Drumcondra
 date: 2020-07-15T08:24:11.009Z
-description: >-
+description: Number 8 and 10 Ferguson Road, Drumcondra were taken over by Dublin City Council in January 2019 under the Derelict Sites Act.
+In July 2020 Cllr.
-  Number 8 and 10 Ferguson Road, Drumcondra were taken over by Dublin City Council in January 2019 under the Derelict Sites Act.
-Cllr.
-Darcy Lonergan received a reply in July 2020 from council to the effect that the Property Disposal section in Dublin City Council has requested the City Valuer's Office to bring the properties to market as soon as possible.
-The Valuer's Office is preparing a report for City Councillors detailing the sales process.
+  Darcy Lonergan received a reply from council to the effect that the Property Disposal section in Dublin City Council has requested the City Valuer's Office to bring the properties to market as soon as possible.
+Since that point Dublin City Council's housing department has decided to refurbish the buildings and use them for social housing.
+As such the houses will not be brought to market for sale.
 image: img/ferguson.jpg
 ---
 It should be noted that the properties show signs of subsidence.